Many Cancer Patients Use Alternative Medicine, Studies Find

 Bias and alternative medicine cancer research

 Speaking of “bias,” is it fair for the standards of the “official health sector” to be applied to those studies that measure the success of treatments “outside the official health sector”?

 In fact, we find that alternative medicine approaches cancer completely differently than does conventional medicine.
 Alternative medicine typically seeks to stimulate or boost the immune system, while conventional cancer therapies typically depress the immune system while knocking out tumors through immune-suppressing drugs or radiation.

 But alternative medicine also accomplishes a treatment approach not well considered by conventional medicine: That of cancer prevention by retaining a strong immune system.
 By boosting the immune system, we help prevent tumors from becoming malignant in the body.
 The reality is, small tumors grow in every body – healthy or not.

 But when it comes to a life-or-death cancer situation – where death is imminent unless the tumor is knocked out, is it smart to apply preventative alternative treatment at that point?
 Even if such treatment interferes with the attempt to knock the tumor out?

 This collision between conventional treatment and alternative treatment is specifically why every cancer patient should be discussing with their doctor any other therapies they are trying or want to try.
-It is imperative that everyone gets on the same sheet.
+It is imperative that the treatment providers are on the same sheet with the patient.

 And while each cancer patient must ultimately decide for themselves which treatment strategy to take, it is imperative that conventional medicine opens more research funding to testing alternative therapies with cancer treatments using the same protocols and scientific rigor applied to conventional treatment research.
 Not doing so is extending the bias suggested by the research.